stakater/stakater-docs/docs/content/sre/code-quality/sonarqube-upgrade.md

 ## Migration Path

-We upgrade sonarqube from LTS to LTS.
+We upgrade SonarQube from LTS to LTS.
 However, if there's one or multiple LTS versions in migration path, we first migrate to intermediate LTS and then to target LTS version.
 Forexample
 `From 6.7.7 LTS to 8.9 LTS, the migration path is 6.7.7 LTS to 7.9.6 LTS and then to the latest 8.9.7 LTS patch`

 ## SonarQube Upgrade to 8.9 LTS